 The gMax can accept new accessories including filament spool brackets, hotends, and external peripherals, however unauthorized repairs or modifications that lead to damage are not covered under the warranty.

 Prior to plugging in your printer, always inspect the printer for damage caused by shipping or from a failed print.
-Be prepared to power down or unplug your printer in the event something undesired happens.
+Be prepared to immediately power down (with the power button) or unplug your printer in the event something undesired happens.

 Never open the electrical box when the printer is powered on.
 When performing any electrical work, unplug it from the wall and let sit for several minutes to avoid any possible electrical shock.
 Use a ceramic screwdriver when adjusting electrical components

-As with any product utilizing high heat and electricity you should always have a proper fire extinguisher nearby on.
+As with any product utilizing high heat and electricity you should always have a proper fire extinguisher nearby and always observe on the printer during operation.

 This machine must be always kept out of the reach of children and pets.